killermann/samk.blog/content/2020/reacting-to-social-justice-pushback/index.md

 Let me venture a few guesses for how you _don't_ react.
 I'd be willing to bet all the tacos in Austin (i.e., give up roughly 1/3 of my nutritional sustenance) that you don't say:

-1. "I guess you don't want to go to dinner after all!"
+1. "I guess you don't want to go to dinner after all!" _or_
-2. "So... you hate tacos?"
+2. "So... you hate tacos?" _or_
-3. "You don't get to weigh in on whether or not we have tacos -- you're white."
+3. "You don't get to weigh in on whether or not we have tacos -- you're white." _or_
 4. "Lol you believe they're closed?
 You've clearly been brainwashed by the burger chain."

 Hopefully, those reactions are sufficiently ridiculous that you can't imagine yourself -- or any other person who has at least one _frijole_ of emotional intelligence -- saying any of them.
+It would be absurd.

-Now, if any one of those four _is_ how you'd typically respond in that situation, the rest of this post is going to be really frustrating for you.
-Be warned.
-(I'm also sorry for everyone in your life.)
+That said, if any one of those four _is_ how you'd typically respond in that situation, the rest of this post is going to be really frustrating for you.
+Consider yourself warned.
+(I'm also sorry for everyone involved in your dining life.)

 And just so we're all on the same page, before I start connecting dots between taco trucks and Social Justice Dogma (SJD) -- _betcha you saw that coming_ -- I'm going to briefly explain what is ridiculous about each of those replies.